KodrAus/csharp-aot/README.md

 ## `CoreCLR.ReadyToRun`

 Pre-JIT compilation.
-The JIT is run ahead-of-time so there's less work to do when first starting your app, but uses the same `CoreCLR` runtime.
+The JIT is run ahead-of-time so there's less work to do when first starting your app, but uses the same [CoreCLR](https://github.com/dotnet/coreclr) runtime.

 ## `CoreRT.AOT`

-Full ahead-of-time compilation with a specially optimized runtime.
+Full ahead-of-time compilation with a specially optimized runtime called [CoreRT](https://github.com/dotnet/corert).